$0.58 Earnings Per Share Expected for EPR Properties (NYSE:EPR) This Quarter

-Wall Street brokerages forecast that EPR Properties (NYSE:EPR) will report earnings of $0.58 per share for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for EPR Properties’ earnings, with the highest EPS estimate coming in at $0.63 and the lowest estimate coming in at $0.54.
-EPR Properties reported earnings of $0.44 per share during the same quarter last year, which indicates a positive year-over-year growth rate of 31.8%.
-The firm is scheduled to announce its next quarterly earnings report on Wednesday, August 4th.
+Wall Street analysts forecast that EPR Properties (NYSE:EPR) will post $0.58 earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for EPR Properties’ earnings.
+The lowest EPS estimate is $0.54 and the highest is $0.63.
+EPR Properties reported earnings of $0.44 per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 31.8%.
+The business is scheduled to report its next quarterly earnings report on Wednesday, August 4th.

-According to Zacks, analysts expect that EPR Properties will report full-year earnings of $2.49 per share for the current financial year, with EPS estimates ranging from $2.20 to $2.76.
-For the next year, analysts anticipate that the company will report earnings of $3.82 per share, with EPS estimates ranging from $3.45 to $4.36.
-Zacks’ EPS averages are an average based on a survey of sell-side research analysts that follow EPR Properties.
+On average, analysts expect that EPR Properties will report full-year earnings of $2.49 per share for the current fiscal year, with EPS estimates ranging from $2.20 to $2.76.
+For the next fiscal year, analysts anticipate that the firm will post earnings of $3.82 per share, with EPS estimates ranging from $3.45 to $4.36.
+Zacks’ EPS calculations are a mean average based on a survey of sell-side analysts that follow EPR Properties.

-EPR Properties (NYSE:EPR) last issued its earnings results on Wednesday, May 5th.
-The real estate investment trust reported ($0.04) EPS for the quarter, missing analysts’ consensus estimates of $0.39 by ($0.43).
-EPR Properties had a negative net margin of 44.08% and a negative return on equity of 6.21%.
+EPR Properties (NYSE:EPR) last issued its quarterly earnings results on Wednesday, May 5th.
+The real estate investment trust reported ($0.04) EPS for the quarter, missing the consensus estimate of $0.39 by ($0.43).
+EPR Properties had a negative return on equity of 6.21% and a negative net margin of 44.08%.

+A number of institutional investors and hedge funds have recently made changes to their positions in EPR.
+Principal Financial Group Inc. raised its holdings in EPR Properties by 18.8% during the first quarter.
+Principal Financial Group Inc. now owns 257,184 shares of the real estate investment trust’s stock worth $11,982,000 after purchasing an additional 40,639 shares in the last quarter.
+Virtu Financial LLC bought a new stake in shares of EPR Properties in the 1st quarter worth $200,000.
+Millennium Management LLC raised its stake in shares of EPR Properties by 313.1% in the 1st quarter.
+Millennium Management LLC now owns 426,044 shares of the real estate investment trust’s stock worth $19,849,000 after buying an additional 322,899 shares in the last quarter.
+Morgan Stanley lifted its holdings in shares of EPR Properties by 17.5% in the first quarter.
+Morgan Stanley now owns 148,335 shares of the real estate investment trust’s stock valued at $6,911,000 after buying an additional 22,050 shares during the period.
+Finally, Psagot Investment House Ltd. boosted its stake in EPR Properties by 35.7% during the first quarter.
+Psagot Investment House Ltd. now owns 4,071 shares of the real estate investment trust’s stock valued at $190,000 after buying an additional 1,071 shares in the last quarter.
+Hedge funds and other institutional investors own 82.47% of the company’s stock.

 EPR Properties Company Profile